satansdeer/satansdeer.github.com/src/pages/posts/doctype-html/index.md

 If you open the link, you will see how those type declarations used to look.
 It was a structured document that was telling browser what elements and attributes are allowed to use in current html version.

-But as I said the modern type declaration dosent' requiere you to specify the link to declaration file manually.
+But as I said the modern type declaration doesn't' require you to specify the link to declaration file manually.
 And the only thing you have to worry about is to include this instruction in the beginning of your html document.

 Now why, do you need to specify it?